S3-working-group/s3-practical-guide/docs/all.md

 - increase ownership over the decision
 - ensure support for the role keeper by those affected.

-A prerequisite to the selection process is a _clear description_ of the role's <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>.
+A prerequisite to the selection process is a _clear description_ of the role's <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>.

 ##### Role Selection - Steps